grncdr/streams/Examples.md

 t3.isPending()      // => true
 ```

 The channel conceptually has an infinite queue, where all pending put and take operations are queued up until they are complete.
-As you could have noticed from the example above channels operate on [FIFO][] basis.
+As you may have noticed from the example above channels operate on [FIFO][] basis.

 ### Buffered channels

-So far all of the examples have being "parking" producer and consumer tasks on every single operation, this is useful but, the problem is that this forces producer and a consumer to operate on a same schedule.
-This can easily be inpractical as it forces one of tasks (producer or consumer) to oparate slower causing wasted CPU cycles.
-Another option could be to let tasks ignore "parking" completely that essentially removes synchronization from the system, which can easily cause too much memory use caused by pending operations in the queue.
+So far all of the examples have being "parking" producer and consumer tasks on every single operation, this is useful but forces producer and a consumer to operate on a same schedule.
+This can be undesirable as it forces one of the tasks (producer or consumer) to operate slower causing wasted CPU cycles.
+Another option could be to let tasks ignore "parking" completely.
+That essentially removes synchronization from the system, which can easily lead to excessive memory consumption caused by pending operations in the queue.

-Right soultion would usually require balancing out level at which producer and consumer coordinate.
-This is achived by  bufferring.
-Channel constructor can be supplied a number argument to construct a bufferred channel, in which case fixed size buffer of that number of puts is pre-allocated and used for storing pending data.
-Bufferred channels do not "park" producer tasks (puts return complete operations) until buffer is full.
-Once buffer is full, puts start to "park" producer task until more space on buffer becomes available (which is when data is taken of the channel).
+A correct solution would usually require a "balancing out" level at which producer and consumer coordinate.
+This is achieved by buffering.
+The `Channel` constructor can be supplied a number argument to construct a buffered channel, in which case a fixed size buffer of that length is pre-allocated and used for storing pending data.
+Puts to a buffered channels buffer the data internally until a take removes it, and will not "park" producer tasks until the buffer is full.
+Once the buffer is full, `put` operations start to "park" the producer task until data is taken off the channel, freeing up space in buffer.

 ```js